TheOdinProject/curriculum/CONTRIBUTING.md

     - Lint projects: `npm run project:lint -- "./path/to/project"`
     - Autofix projects: `npm run project:fix -- "./path/to/project"`

 With either of these two methods, keep in mind that not all issues that get flagged will have an autofix available.
-Some rules require fixes that are more depdenent on context and cannot - and should not - be automatically fixed, such as our custom rule `TOP001` for descriptive link text.
+Some rules require fixes that are more dependent on context and cannot - and should not - be automatically fixed, such as our custom rule `TOP001` for descriptive link text.